-But it is in the integration of data which remains the sticking point, particularly in a utility’s asset-intensive environment, where viewing an accurate picture of activity requires bringing together disparate data from information and operations technology systems.
+But it is the integration of data that remains the sticking point, particularly in a utility’s asset-intensive environment, where viewing an accurate picture of activity requires bringing together disparate data from information and operations technology systems.
 In the same recent survey of North American utilities executives, only half see information and operations technology applications merging for the handling of smart data.
 This hinders utilities from generating better information, including in the context of outage.

 To accurately predict outages, utilities need to integrate their asset data, which is held in systems operated by the utility, with weather data and data related to vegetation management provided by third parties.
 However, in addition to the performance and security considerations related to integrating external data sources with traditional operational data sets, utilities understand that it is simply difficult to achieve.
 Rather, they should consolidate and aggregate data from operational systems and other sources into a separate data store for analytics.